ADDITIONAL PROGRAM REQUIREMENTS

 - Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

-- Click the HOBET V link on the right to find out more about, and to register for the HOBET V exam.

-(Result)

-- Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

-- Click the TEAS V - AH link on the right to find out more about, and to register for the TEAS V - AH exam.
+- Click the ATI TEAS link on the program homepage to find out more about, and how to register for the ATI TEAS exam.